chuanglun/EBlink/README.md

 - _Flash-breakpoints_ to increase the number of allowable breakpoints.
 Now we don't use external loaders anymore this is in reach as soon as we have ARMulator incoperated.
 Together with the speed of e.g. STlinkV3 and small page-size devices, this will be very convenient.
 - Complete _CMIS-DAP(v2)_, this is for 40% ready
 - Implement _SWO_ and _ITM_
+- EBlink CLI wrappers 'ST-LINK_gdbserver.exe' and 'JLinkGDBServerCL.exe' to replace EBlink as default

  ##### When to consider EBlink instead of OpenOCD:
 - if you need live variables for e.g. Embitz (OpenOCD doesn't support live variables)